sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 Sparkle by default bundles two XPC Services inside the framework for sandboxing your application:

 * Installer.xpc (org.sparkle-project.InstallerLauncher.xpc prior to Sparkle 2.2)
-* Downloader.xpc (org.sparkle-project.Downloader.xpc prior to Sparkle 2.2; optional)
+* Downloader.xpc (org.sparkle-project.Downloader.xpc prior to Sparkle 2.2; for apps that don't have network client access)

 Please read the below sections on full integration details.